briancatraguna/SixPackTeamApp/scraping/README.md

 ## Limitations
 - If you have run the program and have the csv file output, and you wish to re-run it again, DELETE the csv file first.
 Otherwise it will have duplicate rows.
+- The program will keep running until `PAGE_START` even though the page is not found.
+Because of this, I find out the maximum page by myself.